 In the basement of the building is a cloakroom.
 On the upper floor of the museum, there is a cinema hall (a small one) and other exhibits that throw light on the company’s technology.

-There are a total number of one hundred and twenty exhibits housed in the museum.
-Currently, due to the extended COVID-19 lockdown, the museum is temporarily closed and is expected to resume operations on the 30th of April.
+There are a total number of one hundred and twenty exhibits housed in BMW Welt and BMW Museum.

-A trip to the museum is one step to experiencing the power of tech, to learn modern and old technology regarding automobiles first-hand.
+A trip to the museum is one step toward experiencing the power of tech, to learning modern and old technology regarding automobiles first-hand.